 Japan's ranking (99th) is roughly the same as that of BRICS (Brazil, Russia, India, China, and South Africa).

 - Brazil : 112th

 - Russia: 86th

 - India: 89th

 - South Africa: 100th

 In the field of donation, Japan is not yet a developed country.

-Based on such objective data and my own experience, I knew that there would be "almost no donations from the Japanese."
-So I had given up on them from an early stage.
+Based on these objective data and my own experience, I knew that there would be almost no donations from Japanese people.
+So I had given up on donations from Japanese people from an early stage.

-As a result, the grading criteria have become much stricter and very unreasonable only for the mentally disabled (and intellectually disabled).
+As a result, the grading criteria have become much stricter than before.
+This has made it completely impossible for only the mentally disabled living alone to receive disability pension benefits.

 Economic Crisis Since September 2016